Sibghatullah-Laghari/FileMind/FEATURES.md

 - **Wildcard support:** Use `*` and `?` for flexible search patterns.
 - **Result highlighting:** Matching terms are highlighted in the preview snippet.

-> 💡 *Tip:* Try typing partial file names – the search engine suggests completions as you type...
+> 💡 *Tip:* Try typing partial file names – the search engine suggests completions as you type.

 ---